 training and labs

-upcoming lab – save the dates!
+upcoming lab – register now

-Dreaming the wild
+Dreaming the wild – movement/multimodal lab

 A multiday professional development creative retreat for CATs

 Attendance can be flexible as this venue is close enough to Auckland for day visits, or you can opt to stay for as many nights (1–3) as you would like.
-Costs will be calculated once there is a clear idea of numbers, but the venue is not costly so it will be affordable.
-Vegetarian catering will be provided.

 Where

-The Whatipu Lodge on the Wild West Coast of Tāmaki Makārau
+The Whatipu Lodge on the Wild West Coast of Tāmaki Makaurau

 Catering

-Vegetarian and vegan catering provided
+Vegetarian and vegan meals provided.

 Cost

-Indicate on the form below
+Register on the form below

 Play